julietnpn/farm_nrcs/conventions/NRCS/soil-health-management-unit/index.md

 Specifies similar qualities in all of the management categories:
 - crops and live stock grown
-- kinds, amounts, and frequency
+- kinds, amounts, and frequency of inputs